10 Weeks Pregnant

 - Growing breasts.
-Your breasts have probably gotten bigger by week 10 of pregnancy, since they’ve been prepping for breastfeeding for weeks already!
+Your breasts have probably gotten bigger and a bit sore by week 10 of pregnancy, since they’ve been prepping for breastfeeding for weeks already!

 - Morning sickness.
-Nausea and vomiting are pretty common at 10 weeks pregnant.
+Nausea and vomiting are pretty common at 10 weeks pregnant, and of course it’s not always in the morning.
 The good news is, they’ll likely subside soon after you hit the second trimester.

 - Mood swings.
 Changes in your hormones may be to blame for a roller coaster of emotions.

 - Fatigue.
 You’re zapped.
 Here’s why: Not only is your body working really hard to grow baby, but your sleep might be disrupted by some pretty weird dreams.

 - Increased vaginal discharge.
 An increased blood flow to your vagina coupled with an increase in estrogen production could cause more of a clear, odorless discharge called leukorrhea.
 It might seem a little gross, but this substance is simply nature’s way of getting rid of bacteria.
 If it’s colored, tinged with blood, has a foul odor or causes discomfort, however, call your doctor.
 Those could be signs of something else.

 - Visible veins.
 Those blue streaks are an important reminder: They’re a sign of all the extra blood circulating in your body for your growing baby!
 You may also see spider veins begin to appear because of the extra blood in your veins.